gmdfalk/blockify/README.md

 file:///media/music/foo/bar.mp4
 http://www.example.com/foo/bar.wav
 # A radio station.
 Note that radio streams don't usually end so you'll have to switch
-# back to spotify manually or specify the max_timeout in the config file (NYI).
+# back to spotify manually, enable autoresume or specify the radio_timeout in the config file.
 http://skyserver5.skydisc.net:8000
 ```
 You can use relative and absolute paths as well as basically any audio source/format, as long as you have the respective gstreamer codec installed.

 ## Changelog
+- v1.7 (2014-12-24): Timeout for radio stations, segfault bug fix, logging improvements, threading improvements, refactorings.
 - v1.6 (2014-12-23): Configuration file, playlist and notepad improvements, bug fixes.
 - v1.5 (2014-12-21): Mini-audio player for interlude music (media buttons, interactive progress bar, interactive playlist, ...)
 - v1.4 (2014-12-14): Interlude music of your choice during commercials